 National Flood Insurance Program

-Floods have been, and continue to be, a destructive natural hazard in terms of economic loss to the citizens of South Dakota.
+Floods continue to be a destructive natural hazard in South Dakota.
 Since 1978, flood insurance policy holders have received over $13.8 million in claim payments.

 - Require permits for all types of development in the floodplain.

 - Assure that building sites are reasonably safe from flooding.

 - Estimate flood elevations where not determined by FEMA.